Tpichardo/Tpichardo/README.md

 Outside of work you can find me with family soaking up the outdoors or working on a health & fitness app (stay tuned!)

-- 💫 favorite quote: "El mundo es de los que saben" - Domingo Pichardo | "The world belongs to those who know" - Domingo Pichardo
+Favorite quote: "El mundo es de los que saben" - Domingo Pichardo | "The world belongs to those who know" - Domingo Pichardo